ropensci/GSODR/vignettes/GSODR.md

 # Additional Climate Data

-Additional climate data, [GSODdata](https://github.com/adamhsparks/GSODRdata), formatted for use with GSOD data provided by GSODR are available as an R package instalable through GitHub due to the package size, 5.1Mb, being too large for CRAN.
+Additional climate data, [GSODdata](https://github.com/adamhsparks/GSODRdata), formatted for use with GSOD data provided by GSODR are available as an R package installable through GitHub due to the package size, 5.1Mb, being too large for CRAN.

 ```r
 #install.packages("devtools")